stanfish06/scloop/README.md

 to prevent partial compilation of some modules

 ## Installation
-**Note: this package is still under development.
-The current build will likely not work.**
+**Note: this package is in early stages of development.
+The current build will have issues.**
 ```bash
 pip install scloop
 ```